71 pointsby straydusk3 months ago14 comments

 I'm using AI a lot, in planning but I take close manual oversight on specs and development plan and still read all active path code (give AI a little but not too much leeway on testing, since sometimes they start writing test asserting true == true).

-• straydusk12 hours ago
+• straydusk2 months ago

 I think you're right.
 I think that's why I like this approach - it's keeping you in the loop for most of it - and you just get documents as output that you can edit, check, and iterate on yourself.

-• fortydegrees10 hours ago
+• meander_water2 months ago

 This is really good work!
 Love the UX and the design.
 Even though I work with AI agents and building them a lot, I found the way you structure the steps very helpful for thinking about the project itself.
 The agent asks the right questions which makes me feel confident it's understanding my goals.